DeviceRadio's Einride tablet UI

 DeviceRadio was tasked with creating a demo which includes tablet UI where a user remote controls a truck for Einride.
 I helped create the UI and some UX of the tablet experience.

 As I wanted to avoid having to update two different versions at once, I also chose to put both screens into one html file and set a variable which enables you to set which screen to show.
-This also made it easier to make quick tests and troubleshooting if there were connection issues or other problems.
+This also made it easier to make quick tests and troubleshoot if there were connection issues or other issues.

 What was fun to work with was some of the logic that should function in the interface.
 For instance, toggling buttons should first confirm data from the server before being enabled.
 The left and right turning signals also are coupled together so that you can't have both active.
 The flood/full lights do not toggle on if the normal lights aren't already toggled, but can be pressed and held for use as a light horn.
 Also of note are that the pitch and roll of the truck were CSS transformations.